adrienneyl/agroponics-monitor/README.md

 This website draft currently is built and programmed to run off of a Raspberry Pi that is connected to an Arduino and a set of sensors that will send information back and forth.
 The program code for the front-end (webpage) consists of code in HTML and PHP (formatted using a separate CSS document).

+The code is currently a bit messy as I am reconciling various versions stored on the Pi and on my computer, as there were many technical hiccups with the SQL database.
+Additionally, this is my first time coding in HMTL, PHP, CSS, SQL, and Python so syntax may not be the most efficient or optimal.

 **A look into the system:**

 The proposed monitoring system currently consists of the following items: